PoorRican/solr/README.md

 # SOLR

 This is a 2-axis solar panel platform.
-At the moment, the system does not calculate the Sun's Sea Elevation Angle nor azimuth.
-Data will be received via serial.
+At the moment, the system does not calculate the Sun's Sea Elevation Angle nor azimuth, but rather receives it via serial.

+All location and telemetry data (North, global coordinates, time, orientation of sun) will be received via serial.

+In future versions, telemetry sensors will be built in (magnetometer for North offset, GPS for coordinates, and RTC).
+Also, azimuth calculations will be implemented (possibly using NOAA calculator).